dev000000/Tic-Tac-Toe/README.md

 This project recreates the classic Tic Tac Toe (X-O) game using React functional components and hooks.
 It helps you understand how React updates the UI dynamically in response to user actions.

-Players take turns marking cells on a 3×3 grid until one player wins or the board is full.
 The game automatically detects wins, draws, and allows restarting.

 🧩 Features